DrK-Lo/2017OAExp_Oysters/markdown_files/README.md

-# Markdown files for analyzing oyster RNA data
+# Markdown files for analyzing oyster 2017 OA exposure experiment

 ## Folders
 **```outdated/```**:  This folder contains previous versions of the bioinformatics pipeline and preliminary analysis.
 The bioinformatics script has since been broken in to several scripts (listed below) to improve clarity and allow for great pipeline flexibility.